v0.9.4 — Free & Open Source

 your time actually went.

 A compiled C++23 binary that watches your active window, every 50ms, all day.
 One string.
 Written locally.
 No accounts.
-No telemetry.
-No network calls.
-Ever.
+No telemetry (unless opted-in).
+100% offline core by default.

 0* Network Calls